Daily High to Daily Low: Is It Safe to Buy Ovid Therapeutics Inc. (OVID)?

-Ovid Therapeutics Inc. (NASDAQ:OVID) went down by -3.73% from its latest closing price compared to the recent 1-year high of $9.40.
-The company’s stock price has collected -62.28% of loss in the last five trading sessions.
+Ovid Therapeutics Inc. (NASDAQ:OVID) went up by 3.13% from its latest closing price compared to the recent 1-year high of $9.40.
+The company’s stock price has collected 2.33% of gains in the last five trading sessions.
 Press Release reported on 12/01/20 that Ovid Therapeutics Announces Phase 3 NEPTUNE Clinical Trial of OV101 for the Treatment of Angelman Syndrome Did Not Meet Primary Endpoint

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.